HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Supplying the Tracking ID

 The mandatory `Task.identifier` "tracking-id" slice element represents the Payer tracking identifier.
-This is an identifier that ties the attachments back to the claim or prior-auth and is echoed back to the Payer when submitting the attachments.
+This is an identifier that ties the attachments back to the claim or prior authorization and is echoed back to the Payer when submitting the attachments.
 It is often referred to as the “re-association tracking control number”.

 ~~~